cdcarter/cdcarter.github.com/_posts/2015-03-22-lookup-rollup.md

 # [Declarative Lookup Rollup Summary Tool](https://github.com/afawcett/declarative-lookup-rollup-summaries)

 [Andrew Fawcett](https://github.com/afawcett) of [Andy in the Cloud](http://andyinthecloud.com/) fame wrote together a brilliant tool.
-He's written some crazy flexible code that let's you define rollup summaries in a point-and-click fashion through the standard Salesforce UI.
+He's written some crazy flexible code that lets you define rollup summaries in a point-and-click fashion through the standard Salesforce UI.

 The UI looks like this: